8 Ways to Market Expensive Products So They Look Like a Steal

 Rounded prices may also contribute to a feeling of luxury.
 Since prices ending with .99 create a sense of a cheap deal, round prices portray the opposite.
 Maybe that’s why luxury brands like Prada, Balenciaga, and Burberry tend to stick to round pricing.

 To sum up:

 Reformat price tags

+Our brains are magical, and there are plenty of ways to trick them.
+This study on price presentation proved that displaying prices in a smaller font size changes the perceived cost.
 Prices in larger sizes got more attention than those in smaller sizes.
 So in the case of marketing expensive products, format prices in a smaller size so they’re harder to notice.